 Rainbow Beach has a pretty iconic name for such a small town.
 I have probably spent more time than most there and I would say it’s not needed.
 Two nights is plenty of time.
 Unless you really wanted a remote, low-key, affordable beach getaway, this wouldn’t be the place you should go.
 For many people it’s just the stopping point before going to Fraser Island.
 I extended my trip here because it was either that or going back to chilly Sydney sooner.

 There’s one little road of shops/restaurants.
-Be careful though, if you aren’t there during the high season these restaurants may be closed on Weekdays.
+Be careful though, if you aren’t there during the high season these restaurants may be closed on weekdays.
 I did really enjoy tapas and a drink at The Deck at Sea Salt and then went back for a cappuccino the next day as well.
-This multilevel bar had a really great atmosphere.
+This multi-level bar had a really great atmosphere.

 The main attraction is the beach and it really is beautiful.
 There is a great Aboriginal legend about the sands that gave this beach its name.
 Walking to the beach you will also go down the once controversial rainbow stairs.
-Even Thor has once made an appearance and taken a picture.
+Even Thor has once made an appearance and taken a picture here.

 I also did a Rainbow Beach Horse Rides excursion.
 I love horses and I was with a friend so I had a good time, but I wouldn’t do it again.
 If you have ridden horses in the past I think this is something you can skip or upgrade to fully go on the swimming ride.
 Otherwise just save your money and pass on this one.

-There are two hostels here and pretty much people are just rotating the day before and after Fraser Island so it’s very transient.
+There are two hostels here and pretty much people are just rotating the day before and after Fraser Island so it’s very transient here.
 Fraser Island is a must go and as a result you’ll go through Rainbow Beach, check it out, enjoy the beach, and then get back on the bus.